 The vulnerability consists of two distinct issues which, together, could allow a tenant to accidentally come into contact with another tenant’s device details.
 The first issue occurs as the result of a UI issue present under certain conditions, which may lead to the display of an incorrect device’s details.
 The second issue, which represents the vulnerability disclosed in CVE-2017-4942, occurs when the device details are incorrectly displayed to the unauthorized administrator, which results from a missing access control check performed on the request.
 The following default administrator roles possess the needed permissions to exploit this issue:

 - Device admin

 What can our customers do?

-Dedicated SaaS and On-Premise: Patches have been made available for all AirWatch Console versions 9.0.1 and up.
-On-Premise customers can get the patch for their respective versions below:
+Dedicated SaaS and On-Premises: Patches have been made available for all Workspace ONE UEM (AirWatch) Console versions 9.0.1 and up.
+On-Premises customers can get the patch for their respective versions below: